Ellie Cole: Personal life

 Cole announced her retirement from swimming at the August 2022 Duel in the Pool.
+She was the general manager of the Australian team at the 2023 Commonwealth Youth Games.
+On 1 April 2024, Cole was appointed to Paralympics Australia Board.
+In March 2024, she joined the cast of the tenth season of I'm a Celebrity...Get Me Out of Here!.
+Cole was a television host for the 2024 Summer Paralympics in Paris.

 Swimming

 Cole is classified in the S9 category in swimming due to her amputation, a classification that also includes swimmers who have joint restrictions in one leg and those with double below-knee amputations.
 She began competitive swimming in 2003 and, at the 2006 IPC Swimming World Championships in Durban, she won a silver medal in the women's 100 m backstroke S9 event.
 Also in 2006 Cole won the 100 m backstroke at the Telstra Australian Swimming Championships.
 Cole qualified for the Australian Paralympic Swim Team in 2008 and, in the same year, attended the Beijing Paralympics where she won a silver medal in the Women's 100 m Butterfly S9 event and bronze medals in the 400 m Freestyle and 100 m Backstroke events.

 On 12 August 2009 Cole participated in the 100 m freestyle multi-disability event in the 2009 Australian Short Course Swimming Championships in Hobart, where she broke the world record with a time of 1:04:06.
 This championship is the qualifying event for the IPC Swimming World Championships, run by FINA, the international organization for swimming.
 The same year Cole participated in the 2009 IPC Swimming World Championships 25 m in Rio de Janeiro, where she won bronze medals in the 100 m backstroke, 400 m freestyle, 4 × 100 m freestyle relay and the 200 m individual medley.

 In 2010 at the IPC Swimming World Championships in Eindhoven, Netherlands she won bronze medals in the women's 200 m individual medley and 400 m freestyle S9 events.
 In that same year she won bronze medals in the 100 m Freestyle S9 and 100 m Butterfly S9 events at the 2010 Commonwealth Games in New Delhi.
 At the 2011 Pan Pacific Swimming Championships in Edmonton, Alberta, Canada she won a total of six gold medals, emerging victorious in the women's 50 m freestyle, 100 m freestyle, 400 m freestyle, 100 m butterfly, 100 m backstroke and 200 m individual medley S9 events.
 Cole has also participated in national championships such as the Australian Age Multi Class Swimming Championships and the New South Wales State Open championships.
 The former competition is held in Canberra at the Australian Institute of Sport and is designed to prepare elite swimmers for international competition.
 She then participated in the 2012 New South Wales State Open Championships in multi-class events.